 The Myths of Religious Conversion and Social Salvation

 The colonizers “never seriously promoted religious conversion of the colonized” because it would have been a step towards assimilation and therefore “the disappearance of the colonial relationships” (72-73).
 “Social salvation” is not a reality either.
-The colonized could not rise above his social status and be permitted to assimilate: “all efforts of the colonialist are directed towards maintaining the social immobility, and racism is the surest weapon for this aim” (74).
+The colonized could not rise above their social status and be permitted to assimilate: “all efforts of the colonialist are directed towards maintaining the social immobility, and racism is the surest weapon for this aim” (74).
 The culture of the colonizer permeates the colony; the dress, the holidays, the flag raised above national monuments are the colonizer’s.
 Social communication and placement tests for civil service are in the colonizer’s language.
 (See Representation, Orientalism, Frantz Fanon and Mimicry, Ambivalence and Hybridity)

 Through cultural domination, the colonizer creates a group of francophiles who can attain a slightly higher status (See Anglophilia).
 These candidates for assimilation will then support the side of the colonizer.
 The candidates for assimilation ultimately remain outcasts, however, because for the colonial system to perpetuate itself, it must not allow assimilation.
 If the colonized had voting rights, for instance, as the majority they would have the ability to destroy the system.
 The colonizer’s ambivalence causes the colonized to live in “painful and constant ambiguity” (15).